Things to Do in Jerusalem in September

 Best Activities in September

-Old City Underground Archaeological Tours
+Western Wall and Old City Walking Tours

 September Events & Festivals